fluxnetart/fluxnetart.github.io/_posts/2025-11-23-riceriver.md

 ---
 layout: post
 title: Listening to living trees
-excerpt: Artist Sara Bouchard visited the Rice Rivers Center to record the plant tissue that carries water and minerals from roots up through the stem and to the leaves.
+excerpt: November 2025.
+Artist Sara Bouchard visited the Rice Rivers Center to record the plant tissue that carries water and minerals from roots up through the stem and to the leaves.
 categories: news
 ---